How is Central Piedmont Early College (CPEC) High School different from a traditional high school?

 Career & College Promise (CCP) is North Carolina's dual enrollment program for high school students.
 This program allows eligible NC high school students to enroll in college classes at North Carolina community colleges and universities through their high school.
 Dual enrollment students remain enrolled in their home high school.

-Early College High Schools (ECHS) are CMS Cooperative Innovative High Schools available on Central Piedmont's Central Campus.
-Our students are enrolled in Central Piedmont Early College High School and report to our school daily for their CMS classes.
+Early College High Schools (ECHS) are CMS Cooperative Innovative High Schools.
+Our school is located on Central Piedmont's Central Campus.
+Our students are enrolled in Central Piedmont Early College and report to our school daily for their CMS high school classes.

-CCP students select pathways to enroll in, while Early College students can enroll in certificate, diploma, and degree programs.
-Early College students have more classes available to them.
-Also, Early College students have all books and required materials paid for, whereas CCP students receive a gift card for a set amount.
+CCP students select pathways to enroll in, while Early College students can enroll in ANY certificate, diploma, and degree program that CPCC offers.
+Lastly, Early College students' books and required materials are free.

 The Open Houses are for "prospective" families.